-Labrador retrievers have brains and brawns.
-However, they’re most well known for their big hearts.
+Labrador retrievers have brains and brawn.
+However, they’re most well-known for their big hearts.
 Look a lab in the eyes and try not to fall in love.
 It’s pretty much impossible.
 These friendly dogs also have some of the best senses and thinking skills.
 They even have a unique history and all sorts of silly quirks.
 Read on to learn 10 incredible labrador retriever facts.

 1. Labrador Retrievers Are America’s Favorite Breed

 First, on our list of incredible labrador retriever facts, let’s talk about favoritism.
 Labrador retrievers rank number one on tons of canine registries in the United States.
 It’s hard to narrow down one specific reason labs are so well-loved.
 However, it’s easy to say that these are a versatile breed.

 Labs make lovely hunting dogs, family pets, and companions.
 They can also be a fun source of entertainment since they’re always willing to play!
 Families with young children in the house will love how labs and kids play together.
 The bond between a lab and a child can be inseparable.

 2. They Have Incredible Memories

 While humans might forget where they put the keys, a labrador remembers everything!
 They have incredible memories, which makes sense because they were bred for their ability to remember.
 This trait is beneficial when they’re on the hunt.

 Every bird that falls the labrador can keep track of.
 Their highly tuned memories give labs the advantage of remembering training skills faster than other breeds.
 A lab can remember countless commands if they have regular brush-up sessions.
 Labradors remember training better if they play after each session; it’s called post-training playfulness.

 Hunting labrador retrievers come in 3 colors– yellow, chocolate, and black.
 The number of black labs in a litter usually outnumbers the yellow ones.
 Alternatively, there are usually more yellow labs than there are chocolate ones.